Learning Latent and Hierarchical Structures in Cognitive Diagnosis Models: Real Data Analysis

-For a comparison purpose, we also used the pre-specified $Q$-matrix to fit a GDINA model with $2^K$ latent classes, and then use the learned GDINA estimation results as initialization, which is shown in Figure \ref{fig:gdina}.
-We found that the GDINA model initialization using the pre-specified $Q$-matrix resulted in the same learned models as the spectral initialization, which does not require the pre-specified $Q$-matrix information.
+For a comparison purpose, we also used the pre-specified $Q$-matrix to fit a GDINA model with $2^K$ latent classes, and then used the learned GDINA estimation results as initialization, which is shown in Figure \ref{fig:gdina}.
+We found that the GDINA model initialization using the pre-specified $Q$-matrix resulted in the same learned model as the spectral initialization, which does not require the pre-specified $Q$-matrix.
 It is also noted that by directly fitting a GDINA model with the pre-designed $Q$-matrix and $2^K$ latent classes, it learned four latent groups with large proportions and all the other proportion parameters were very small, but not exactly zeros.
-Comparing Figure \ref{fig:gdina} and Figure \ref{fig:pcdm}, we can also see that the clustered data based on our method shows a much clearer linear hierarchical pattern.
+Comparing Figure \ref{fig:gdina} and Figure \ref{fig:pcdm}, we can also see that the clustered data based on our method showed a much clearer ordered structure among the latent classes.
+Specifically, using the proposed method, we obtained four significant latent classes, as shown in Figure \ref{fig:pcdm}.
+From the clustered results, there seemed to be an ordered structure: the subjects in the first cluster were more likely to give positive responses than those in the second clusters, and the second cluster tended to have more positive responses than the third cluster, and the same for the results in the third and the fourth clusters.
+To better identify the hierarchical structure, we further calculated the indicator matrix.
+The estimated item parameter matrix $\hat{\bm{\Theta}}$ and the reconstructed indicator matrix $\hat{\bm{\Gamma}}$ are shown in Figure \ref{fig:ecpe}.
+It is easy to see $\hat{\Gamma}_{\cdot,1} \prec \hat{\Gamma}_{\cdot,2} \prec \hat{\Gamma}_{\cdot,3} \prec \hat{\Gamma}_{\cdot,4}$, which indicated a unidimensional located latent class model structure, or in other words, a model structure with strictly ordered latent classes \citep{von2014hier}.
+This finding is consistent with the observation in \cite{von2014hier}.